halonsecurity/hsl-examples/protocols/dovecot/README.md

 The following options are available in the **options** array.

-- host `string` - IP-address or hostname of the dovecot server. required
+- host `string` - IP-address of the dovecot server. required
 - port `number` - TCP port. required
 - timeout `number` - Timeout in seconds.
 The default is 5 seconds.